emuel/hello-world/README.md

 # hello-world
-just a test for learning git hub
+Taking a deep dive into learning git and github.
+Wish me luck.